sebastiannicolajsen/aitomics/README.md

 - `showExampleData`: Toggle to show/hide example data on arrows (default: false)
 - `initialInputIndex`: Specify which response to use for example data (default: 0)

 Using the visualization function requires a variable list of `Response` (lists) as input which is used to trace the transformation.
-Output is both the markdown and generated svg
+Output is both the markdown and generated svg.